General

 Our brains consist of electrical circuits formed by the interconnection of vast numbers of cells called neurons.
 In the cortex the dominant neuronal type is the pyramidal cell, which is the main information processor in our neuronal networks.
 The pyramidal cells are surrounded by a smaller number but much more diverse population of interneurons that form connections locally with pyramidal cells and themselves.
 By building detailed computer models of brain circuits we will explore how these microcircuits of interneurons control the flow of information through pyramidal cells.
 In particular we will investigate how the interneurons can influence whether the pyramidal cells are processing information on the basis of previously stored knowledge or are learning from new experiences.
 Knowledge is stored in the strengths of connections between neurons and learning depends on how plastic or changeable these synaptic (connection) strengths are.
 The field of artificial neural networks (ANNs) has demonstrated that information processing devices can be built using this paradigm.
 However, current ANN models use much simpler circuitry and cell types than our brains.
 We hope to further our understanding of the operation of the complex microcircuitry found in cortex and how it acts to dynamically control information processing and learning.
 Based on what we discover new designs for ANNs should emerge that are much more flexible and robust in being able to cope with real-world information processing.

-Preliminary results are to be found in the references listed below.
+Current results are to be found in the references listed below.
+Key network modelling results are reported in Cutsuridis et al (2010) and Hunter et al (2009).

 References [top]